systemli/systemli-website/README.md

 ### Services

-If you want services to appear on the homepage, make sure to properly fill out `homepage_title` and `icon` in the frontmatter of the relevant files.
+If you want services to appear on the homepage, make sure to properly fill out `service_bar_title` and `icon` in the frontmatter of the relevant files.
 Vice versa: If you don't want them to show, delete these properties from the frontmatter (don't just leave blank, delete).